 The “days of their prophecy” is depicted in verse 3 as the time when “my two witnesses . . . shall prophesy a thousand two hundred and threescore days . . .”

-Therefore, these must be some of the “signs and wonders [that] will follow the believers” as the “servants of God, with their faces lighted up and shining with holy consecration, will hasten from place to place to proclaim the message from Heaven” during the time of the loud cry.
-These miracles will occur in order bolster their testimony and to compel “the inhabitants of the earth . . . to take their stand” either for or against the truth.
+Therefore, these must be some of the “signs and wonders [that] will follow the believers” as the “servants of God, with their faces lighted up and shining with holy consecration, will hasten from place to place to proclaim the message from Heaven” during the time of the “latter rain.”
+These miracles will occur in order to bolster their testimony and to compel “the inhabitants of the earth . . . to take their stand” either for or against the truth.

 Verse 7: And when they shall have finished their testimony, the beast that ascendeth out of the bottomless pit shall make war against them, and shall overcome them, and kill them.

-Here we see the “beast that ascendeth out of the bottomless pit” presented in the past tense suggesting that the “beast” had already manifested himself previously such as in Revelation 9:11 where he is called “the angel of the bottomless pit.”
-He must also be the “star” who fell “from heaven . . . and to him was given the key of the bottomless pit” in Revelation 9:1.
-And, as in verse 11, his name in the Hebrew tongue is Abaddon, but in the Greek tongue hath his name Apollyon” (Revelation 9:11); and He is also the same “beast” that “shall ascend out of the bottomless pit, and go into perdition” in Revelation 17:8.
-There are no other persons who fits these descriptive terms better than the devil who commanded the “locusts” in Revelation 9:1-11, and also masqueraded as “Wormwood” in Revelation 8:10, 11.
+Here we see the “beast that ascendeth out of the bottomless pit,” presented in the progressive sense, suggesting that he had already been busy manifesting himself.
+He was introduced as the “star” who fell “from heaven” and received “the key of the bottomless pit” (Revelation 9:1); identified as “the angel of the bottomless pit” whose “name in the Hebrew tongue is Abaddon, but in the Greek tongue hath his name Apollyon” (Revelation 9:11); and He is also the same “beast” that “shall ascend out of the bottomless pit, and go into perdition” (Revelation 17:8).
+There is no other person who fits these descriptive terms better than the devil who commanded the “locusts” (Revelation 9:1-11) and masqueraded as “Wormwood” (Revelation 8:10, 11).
 Here, his “war against” the testimony of the “two witnesses” appears to be successful because they will be “overcome” and even killed!

 Since the “two witnesses” represent the written word of God, or more specifically, the Bible, how can it be “killed,” or as the prophet Amos declared (see Amos 8:11-13), how can there be “a famine . . . of hearing the words of the Lord” when Bibles are available to anyone who cares to read them.
-Other than the withdrawal of the Holy Spirit which is essential in the acceptance of God’s word, the answer, in this context, seems to be that it is the messages of the “two witness” who strove to alert the world of what is coming.
+Other than the withdrawal of the Holy Spirit, which is essential in the acceptance of God’s word, the answer, in this context, seems to be that it is the death of the messages of the “two witnesses” who strove to alert the world of what is coming.

-But, at this point, and to the immense satisfaction of “them that dwell upon the earth,” their messages have been “proven” false, at least to their great satisfaction.
+At this point, and to the immense satisfaction of “them that dwell upon the earth,” the “two witnesses” messages have been “proven” false, or at least assumed so, to earth dwellers’ great satisfaction.
 Although Satan’s “war against” the Bible has been ongoing for centuries, he has maintained “a studied effort . . . to conceal from men that which reveals his deceptions.
-For this reason, Christ the Revelator, foreseeing the warfare that would be wages against the study of the Revelation, pronounced a blessing upon all who should read, hear, and observe the words of the prophecy.”
+For this reason, Christ the Revelator, foreseeing the warfare that would be waged against the study of the Revelation, pronounced a blessing upon all who should read, hear, and observe the words of the prophecy.”
 In this context, this “blessing” will be realized to its fullest extent.
 Those who understand this prophecy, will not at all be disheartened by Satan’s apparent victory over the testimony of the “two witnesses.”
 They will have already seen the “five months” (Revelation 9:5, 10) period of torment fulfilled and the vicious retaliation of those who had “not the seal of God in their foreheads” (Revelation 9:4) who had just killed “a third part of men” in Revelation 9:15, 18.

 Verse 8: And their dead bodies shall lie in the street of the great city, which spiritually is called Sodom and Egypt, where also our Lord was crucified.

-These are not the “dead bodies” of those who were killed in the battle of the sixth trumpet, but the “dead bodies of the “two witnesses” of verse 3 representing the “Scriptures of the Old and the New Testament.”
+These are not the “dead bodies” of those who were killed in the battle of the sixth trumpet, but the “dead bodies of the “two witnesses” representing the “Scriptures of the Old and the New Testament.”

-One of the “cities” indicated here is the place “where also our Lord was crucified,” namely Jerusalem in Palestine.
-That is where the “vile person . . . shall plant the tabernacles of his palace between the seas in the glorious holy mountain” in Daniel 11:21, 45.
+The city “where also our Lord was crucified,” namely Jerusalem in Palestine is where the “vile person . . . shall plant the tabernacles of his palace between the seas in the glorious holy mountain” (Daniel 11:21, 45).
 Both passages depict the literal city of Jerusalem, the future headquarters of the “vile person” and the “great city” of mystical “Babylon.”

 Consequently, at this point in the scenario of the sixth trumpet, the headquarters of the “vile person” in the Vatican will have been transferred from Rome to Palestine.
-It likely took place soon after the catastrophe of the second trumpet of Revelation 8:8, 9 sounded, after which “Wormwood,” who appeared when the “third angel sounded” (Revelation 8:10, 11), must have engineered that change. (see Daniel 11:45)
+It likely will take place soon after the catastrophe when the second trumpet (Revelation 8:8, 9) had sounded, after which “Wormwood,” who appeared when the “third angel sounded” (Revelation 8:10, 11), must have engineered that change. (see Daniel 11:45)

 But now, with the two witnesses dead, they [the world] thought it was the beginning of “the temporal millennium that they had been expecting so long.
 The whole world was converted and in harmony with the Sunday law, and this little feeble people [who had given the message of the ‘two witnesses’] stood out in defiance of the laws of the land and the law of God, and claimed to be the only ones right on the earth.”
 Their persecutors boasted that: “’angels from heaven have spoken to us (referring to those whom Satan personated that had died, and they claimed had gone to heaven).
 You will hear the testimony of the heavenly messengers.’
 They sneered, they mocked, they derided and abused the sorrowing ones” who understood, preached and lived by the messages of the two witnesses.

 Verse 11: And after three days and an half the Spirit of life from God entered into them, and they stood upon their feet; and great fear fell upon them which saw them.

-Their death, as noted in the first quote, was a series of “decrees which abolished the Christian religion and set aside the Bible.”
-In this case it was the overwhelming victory of the followers of Wormwood over Abaddon which proved the message of the two witnesses was false.
-Now, after “the Spirit of life from God entered into” the two witnesses, enabling them to regain their footing, the two witnesses regained their power to convict.
-That conviction causing “great fear,” or terror in those “which saw them” suggesting not all are terrorized.
+In 1793 it was a series of “decrees which abolished the Christian religion and set aside the Bible.”
+In the future it will be the overwhelming victory of the followers of Wormwood over Abaddon which will be assumed to prove the message of the two witnesses false.
+Now, after “the Spirit of life from God entered into” the two witnesses, enabling them to regain their footing, they regained their power to convict, that conviction causing “great fear,” or terror in those “which saw them,” suggesting not all are terrorized.

-Now, they, instead of the victors, feel vindicated!
-Even though the followers of Wormwood thought the “words” of the “two witnesses” of the Bible were “dead” after they defeated the heathen “Gentiles,” it was only illusionary.
+Now, they (Abaddon followers), instead of the victors, feel vindicated!
+Even though the followers of Wormwood thought the “two witnesses” were “dead” after they defeated the heathen Abaddon followers, it was only illusionary.
 With awful incredulity, they suddenly realize they had been duped by the greatest fraud that was ever perpetrated upon the human race―Abaddon and Wormwood are both Satan!

 Verse 12: And they heard a great voice from heaven saying unto them, Come up hither.
 And they ascended up to heaven in a cloud; and their enemies beheld them.

-So, in the future application, we again see a great change in public opinion regarding the message of the “two witness” represented by their figurative resurrection.
-Consequently, as unlikely as it may seem, an incredible respect for the testimony of the two witneses by the “Gentile” Babylonians, will evidently take place during the post probationary time of the “bottomless pit!”
-This could well be the time when “the synagogue of Satan, which say they are Jews, and are not, but do lie; behold, I will make them to come and worship before thy feet, and to know that I have loved thee.”
+In the future application, we again see a great change in public opinion regarding the message of the “two witnesses” represented by their figurative resurrection.
+Consequently, as unlikely as it may seem, an incredible respect for the testimony of the two witnesses will evidently take place during post probationary time.
+This could well be the time when “the synagogue of Satan, which say they are Jews, and are not, but do lie . . . come and worship before thy feet . . .”
+(Revelation 3:9)

-Perhaps this is the time Amos refers to: “Behold, the days come, saith the Lord God, that I will send a famine in the land, not a famine of bread, nor a thirst for water, but of hearing the words of the LORD: And they shall wander from sea to sea, and from the north even to the east, they shall run to and fro to seek the word of the LORD, and shall not find it” (Revelation 3:9; Amos 8:11,12).
-They cannot “find it” because, spiritually speaking, “they [have] ascended up to heaven in a cloud” and are now out of reach.
+Perhaps this is the time Amos refers to: “Behold, the days come, saith the Lord God, that I will send a famine in the land, not a famine of bread, nor a thirst for water, but of hearing the words of the LORD: And they shall wander from sea to sea, and from the north even to the east, they shall run to and fro to seek the word of the LORD, and shall not find it” (Amos 8:11,12).
+They cannot “find it” because, spiritually speaking, the two witnesses have “ascended up to heaven in a cloud” and are now out of reach.